 2008 Black Diamond Factor Backcountry Ski Boots

 These are the no-nonsense, burly backcountry boots you’ve always wanted.
 The crew at BD spent thousands of hours refining their boots and finally, the Factor will be released to the public Fall 2008.
 These boots are well thought out and now represent what are likely the most high-tech and burly backcountry boots on the market.
-Super-versatile, with Dyanfit or standard ISO blocks, this boot could really be your only boot for inbounds and backcountry skiing.
+Super-versatile, with Tech (Dyanfit) or standard ISO blocks, this boot could really be your only boot for inbounds and backcountry skiing.

 Here are a few highlights